MarcArmbruster/WeakEventAggregator/README.md

 Event types are all classes that implements the (empty) IEvent interface

-EvantArgs (Payloads) are all classes that implements the (empty) IPayload interface
+EventArgs (Payloads) are all classes that implements the (empty) IPayload interface

 ## Release Notes